smcgdub/MS4_In_Safe_Hands/README.md

 ![Image of add review page](media/readme_images/add_review.png)

 * The field for the reviewer automatically generates the username of the current logged in user.
 This input field i have disabled so users are not able to adjust or alter it in any way.
-This was done as a defensive measure to ensure all reviews can be traced to their poster.
+This was done as a defensive measure because if you were to leave users to have to input their own username this would eventually lead to human error and incorrect information being entered.
+Because it auto populates now we can be sure all reviews will have the correct username added to it.
 * The reviewed product field is a dropdown menu that lists all of the items currently available in the store.
-The user can select the product from this menu when creating their review.
+The user can select the product they wish to review from this menu when creating their review.
+I may adjust this in the future so when a user clicks on the review this product button this field auto populates with the product name of the item the user has clicked through from.

 ![Image of product review dropdown menu](media/readme_images/select_product_for_review.png)